Today's Articles

 Walker is also a contributing writer and columnist for Ace Weekly.
 He has appeared on television in PBS’s GED Connection Series: "Writing: Getting Ideas on Paper," A Performance at the Governor’s Mansion, and "Living the Story: The Civil Rights Movement in Kentucky."
 He contributed to Writing Our Stories: An Anti-Violence Creative Writing Program Curriculum Guide developed by the Alabama Writer’s Forum and the Alabama Department of Youth Services.
 He co-produced a video documentary, "Coal Black Voices: the History of the Affrilachian Poets," which received the 2002-2003 Jesse Stuart Award.

 His visual art is in the private collections of Spike Lee, Opal Palmer Adisa, Morris FX Jeff, and Bill and Camille Cosby.
 Walker is passionate about the importance of a family’s home life and its influence on every child.
-He readily states that he admires his mother more than anyone for her part in his formative years for him and as an adult.
+He readily states that he admires his mother more than anyone for her part in his formative years and as an adult.

 He was the founder/Executive Director of the Bluegrass Black Arts Consortium, the Program Coordinator of the University of Kentucky’s King Cultural Center, and the Assistant Director of Purdue University’s Black Cultural Center.
 The school awarded Walker an honorary Doctorate of Humanities in 2001, and Transylvania University awarded Walker an honorary Doctor of Letters degree in 2002.